hermessuen/intelligence/content/Machine Learning/active-learning.md

 # **Balance Exploration and Exploitation**

-- Relation to RL: essentially a question between trading off exploration and exploitation, but not in the action space or state space, but in the data space.

 ![Untitled](Active%20Learning%20c3e79bd0e5624b6aa536f2b85085e0b9/Untitled%203.png)

+- In this approach, we compute a weighted sum of label density score and uncertainty score.
 	- D(xi): Label density score [EXPLORATION]
     	- **Intuition:** Once a data point is labeled, we don’t want the other data points in its dense neighborhood to be labeled as well, in future iterations.
 	- R(xi): Uncertainty score [EXPLOITATION]
-- Balancing the trade off:
-    - At first: $\epsilon$ < 0.5
+		- This could be any one of the uncertainty measures discussed in the previous section.
+- In other words, we frame the problem of exploring the unlabeled dataset as a trade-off between exploration of exploitation.
+This is similar to the epsilon-greedy algorithm in RL, except that it's taking place in the data space instead of the action space or the state space.
+    - At first, we want to set $\epsilon$ < 0.5 because a good amount of the data space is unexplored.
+What's more, the current model does not have a very good understanding of its prediction accuracy, thus the confidence scores the model outputs could be flawed.
-    - After a few iterations: $\epsilon$ > 0.5
+    - After a few iterations, we want to steadily increase $\epsilon$ to greater than 0.5 as the model starts to output more accurate confidence scores.

 # References